Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-• Having compulsory savings does not count as compliance.
-Savings must be voluntary and withdrawals easily accessible.
+• Savings must be voluntary and withdrawals easily accessible.

-• Definition: Types of voluntary insurance include: credit life, life, home owners’, agriculture, health, workplace
+• Types of voluntary insurance include: credit life, life, home owners’, agriculture, health, workplace, etc.

 3.B.5 The provider's products and services help clients achieve their goals.